-4.7 Contract Amendments
+4.8 Contract Amendments

 Situations may arise for units and/or suppliers that require contract modification.
 With all parties in agreement, a contract may be amended to adjust the original requirements and/or terms and conditions via a Rutgers or supplier amendment or Supplemental SOW.
-See Rutgers form Supplement Scope of Work found on the UPS website under Contracting.

-4.8 End of Contract Options
+4.9 End of Contract Options

-Contracts Plus notifies UPS in advance that a Contracts Plus eligible contract is set to expire or renew within a specified amount of time.
+TCM notifies UPS in advance that a TCM eligible contract is set to expire or renew within a specified amount of time.
 UPS then notifies the unit of the upcoming expiration or renewal.
 UPS can, at the direction of the unit, exercise any contract extension/renewal term(s) available with the supplier.
 At the expiration or termination of the contract, units can no longer utilize the contract for procurement.